AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/textStylingGuide/intro.rst

 Text styling guide
 =================================================

-The style of writing should be someone consistant across Omni.
+The style of writing should be somewhat consistent across Omni.
 These are the rules.

 .. toctree::
     :maxdepth: 2